ImageMagick/Usage-Markdown/filter/index.md

 > ![](../img_www/expert.gif)![](../img_www/space.gif)
+> :EXPERT:
 > The '`Parzen`' windowing filter uses a '`Spline`' filter as its windowing function.
-> As such you can re-define this windowing filter in terms of B,C expert options.
+> As such, you can re-define this windowing filter in terms of B,C expert options.
 > How useful this is, and what effect it has on the resulting windowed Sinc (or Jinc), is unknown, and not recommended.

 ### Cylindrical Filters - for Distort {#cylindrical}